teotikalki/sem-frame-buster/readme.txt

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

+== Screenshots ==

+This plugin does not provide any user interface.

 == Frequently Asked Questions ==